-As with any transaction, there are certain risks associated with Secondary Market Annuities (SMAs).
+As with any transaction, there are certain risks associated with DCF Income Payments (DCF’s or SMAs).
 Likewise, because everyone’s situation is distinct, there are many considerations, including time horizon and risk tolerance, which each purchaser must weigh in his or her decision process.
 The risks normally associated with SMAs are as

-Secondary Market Annuities are subject to interest rate risk.
-Market interest rates may rise while the return of Secondary Market Annuities remains fixed.
+DCF Income Payments are subject to interest rate risk.
+Market interest rates may rise while the return of DCF Income Payments remains fixed.
 There are several ways to hedge against this risk, including but not limited to, laddering of different assets, and limiting exposure to any single asset class.

 All reference to Guarantees are subject to the claims paying ability of the individual insurance carriers.
-Secondary Market Annuities are not deposits and are not insured by the Federal Deposit Insurance Corporation (FDIC) or any other federal government agency.
+DCF Income Payments are not deposits and are not insured by the Federal Deposit Insurance Corporation (FDIC) or any other federal government agency.
 In the event of carrier insolvency, State Insurance Guarantee Associations may provide protection to purchasers of Secondary Market Annuities, however DCF Exchange makes no representation or warranty in this regard.

 In addition to the risks noted above, there are certain considerations a purchaser must take into consideration before any decision.
-Specifically to Secondary Market Annuities, a purchaser should be aware of the following:
+Specifically to DCF Income Payments, a purchaser should be aware of the following:

-Secondary Market Annuities are fixed rate receivables.
+DCF Income Payments, often referred to as Secondary Market Annuities, are fixed rate receivables.
 They are not derivatives and are not securities, and not tied to any market value fluctuation.
 DCF Exchange and its related companies have no ownership of the payment stream once sold to end purchasers, and do not handle any payments to purchasers.
 The strength of a payment stream is directly related to the financial strength of the insurance company that issues that payment.

 Why We Do It